sonyhome/PWM_Servomotor_Animatronics_with_Adafruit_PCA9685/README.md

 * October 2019 - 2_PWM_Servomotor_Positions, Initial version

 ## Requirements
-The program runs on Arduino with the Adafruit I2C PWM Servo shields ([PCA9685](https://www.adafruit.com/product/815), [Uno](https://www.adafruit.com/product/1411) or [FeatherWing](https://www.adafruit.com/product/2928)) and requires the following:
+The program use an Arduino micro-controller with the Adafruit I2C PWM Servo shields ([PCA9685](https://www.adafruit.com/product/815), [Uno](https://www.adafruit.com/product/1411) or [FeatherWing](https://www.adafruit.com/product/2928)) and requires the following:
 * Arduino compatible board (based on AVR, ARM, nRF... micro-controllers)
-* Serial console library (note AtTiny often don't support it)
+* Microcontroller must support the standard Serial console library (note AtTiny often don't support it)
 * [Adafruit_PWMServoDriver](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library)

 It is expected you know how to install the necessary library in your Arduino IDE (see the library's how-to), as well as installing the board or controller you're using in your Arduino IDE, and know how to compile and load a program on your board/controller to be run, using the proper ISP.
+You're also expected to know how to wire the servo shield board and the motors.

-* copy the ino file into a directory with the same name as the file in your Arduino program directory (possibly *Documents/Arduino/Arduino_PWM_Servo_Motor_Range_Test*)
+* copy the ino file into a directory with the same name as the file in your Arduino program directory (something like *Documents/Arduino/Arduino_PWM_Servo_Motor_Range_Test*)

 ## Licencing
 This program is available for use under the **MIT licence** which is the most common on GitHub, and has very few restrictions, so enjoy!

 ## General usage - Serial console

-This program relies on the Serial console for user inpu to control the motors.
+This program relies on the Serial console for user input to control the motors.

 1- Compile and load the sketch onto your Arduino compatible board 2- Open the console in the Arduino IDE with the menu "Tools" "Serial Monitor"